 I said it was the situation I was in but that I didn’t really understand it.
-I felt my face reddening, heating up, and they watched this, like it was some curious phenomenon, and this just made me redden more like I was some sort of trapped animal.
+I felt my face reddening, heating up, and they watched this, like it was a curious phenomenon, and this just made me redden even more, like I was some sort of trapped animal.
 Maybe it wasn’t very long, the time they spent just looking at me, but it was certainly longer than necessary.
 There was no real excuse for it.
 Except the fact that we are sometimes less good than we pretend.
 Most the time, actually.

 We returned to the nibbles, but I struggled to eat anything now.
 I just wanted to throw it all in their faces.

 That’s when Trixie said it.
 Pulled things wide open.

 “You’re lucky,” she said.
 “I’m in the process of getting divorced.”
 She looked straight at me as she spoke, it was like she was trying to reach across.